top of page

 Network

-Van Der Grinten says, “We have journalists and researchers who have experience in environmental sciences, economics, political sciences, and conservation, as well as those who are simply passionate about the climate crisis and have valuable insights to share.”
+Van Der Grinten says, “We have journalists and researchers who have experience in environmental sciences, economics, political sciences, and conservation, as well as those who are passionate about the climate crisis and have valuable insights to share.”

 The team collects articles from writers around the world.
 Then, it edits, markets, and distributes them through its platform.
 Anyone interested in writing, editing, or research can contact Earth.Org through a volunteer form.